ConnorLi96/python-data-assignments/assignment1/README.md

 ### Data volume
   - 87 rows × 3 columns
   - The Github information (including:How many days the have contributions;The number of Wholeyear_contributions;The data of Last_contributions) in 87 data journalists who have github account.
 We want to know how many data journalists still coding.

 ### License
   - CC 4.0

+## Future issues
+We want to use this data to study below points.
+  - The importance of coding for data journalism
+  - The post content in their Twitter account
+  - Find out the gap between work requirements and data journalist's coding ability.